pford68/aspectjs/README.md

 ### Methods of the Advice object

 #### before(joinpoint, [methodname])
 Adds the advice in the Advice object before the specified join point.
 The join point can be either a function or an object followed by a method name.
+Returns the new wrapped function.

 #### after(joinpoint, [methodname])
 Adds the advice in the Advice object after the specified join point.
 The join point can be either a function or an object followed by a method name.
+Returns the new wrapped function.

 #### around(joinpoint, [methodname])
 Adds the advice in the Advice object around the specified join point.
 The join point can be either a function or an object followed by a method name.
+Returns the new wrapped function.

 ## Usage